IgorokNerovnyi1980/redux-have-to-use/README.md

 https://igoroknerovnyi1980.github.io/redux-have-to-use

-login: test
+login: test;
 password: 123

 ## About

 Greetings !!
 This application is intended for training purposes.
 Here I show how to use Redux in a bundle with React.
 And yes - you can use this application as a template for your PET projects.
-At the moment, 4 patterns are implemented in the appendix - switching tabs, switching the theme theme, authorization and asynchronous data obtaining.
+At the moment, 3 patterns are implemented in the appendix - switching the theme theme, authorization and asynchronous data obtaining.
 Perhaps other solutions will be added.

 - [Main technologies](#main-technologies)
 - [Application structure](#application-structure)